Quaverflow/DeepEqualGenerator/Readme.md

 };
 ```

-Defaults are strict equality for numbers and case-sensitive ordinal for strings.
+Defaults: strict equality for numbers and case-sensitive ordinal for strings.

 ---